-The M in the TNM staging system stands for metastases (cancer has spread to other parts of your body).
-Your doctor or surgeon will rate your cancer according to whether it has spread or not.
+The M in the TNM staging system stands for metastasis.
+It describes whether or not your cancer has spread to other parts of your body.

-The Dukes staging system is a lettered (A-D) system.
-It may be used to describe bowel cancer.
-However, the TNM system is gradually replacing Dukes letters.
+The Dukes staging system is a lettered (A-D) system and may be used to describe bowel cancer.

-Grading is used to describe what your tumour looks like under a microscope to get an idea of how it may progress.
-A low grade cancer cell looks most like a normal cell and is likely to grow more slowly.
-A high grade cancer cell looks abnormal and is more likely to spread.
+Grading is used to describe what your tumour looks like under a microscope so your doctor can get an idea of how it may progress.
+A low grade cancer cell looks like a normal cell and is likely to grow more slowly.
+A high grade cancer cell looks abnormal and is more likely to grow and spread faster.

-If you’re unsure about how your cancer may be graded or need more information, ask your doctor or surgeon.
+If you’re unsure about how your cancer may be graded or need more information, ask your doctor.